Open Portal

 Other Volume Settings

-Max Trade Limits: Control the number of positions the EA can open.
+• Max Trade Limits: Control the number of positions the EA can open.
 Max Trades limits the total number of open positions across all symbols.
+Max Long Trades and Max Short Trades allow independent limits on buy and sell positions.
 Max Trades Per Symbol prevents overexposure on single instruments.

 Risk Management